xJREB/microservices-runtime-analysis/README.md

 To create another integrator, follow these steps:

-- Create a new Java class in `src/main/java/integrators/`
+- Create a new Java class in the `integrators` package.
 - The class has to implement the `IntegratorInterface` interface:

 ```java